enayetmorshedhaque/isol-redesign/README.md

 │   └── images/              # Images for categories, sliders, testimonials, etc.
 ├── index.html               # Main HTML file
 └── README.md                # Documentation

+## How to Contribute
+Contributions are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a new branch:
+    ```bash
+    git checkout -b feature-branch-name
+    ```
+3. Make your changes.
+4. Commit your changes:
+    ```bash
+    git commit -m "Add new feature"
+    ```
+5. Push to your branch:
+    ```bash
+    git push origin feature-branch-name
+    ```
+6. Create a pull request.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## SQL
+Feel free to adjust the repository URL, contribution guidelines, or other sections based on your specific project needs!